andersnygaard/Paradox-sailboat/README.md

 ## Key features of the Paradox

 The Paradox, at 13 feet in length, may be the size of a dinghy, but its flat bottom and box-like shape make the interior quite spacious.
 It's built to be sturdy and durable, with an almost agricultural robustness, giving a solid feel that this boat can handle any conditions you trow at it.
-The unconventional design, particularly its flat bottom, often raises eyebrows and prompts inquiries about its performance capabilities.
+The unconventional design, particularly its flat bottom, is truly a conversation starter.

 The Paradox isn't a fast sailboat; it doesn't plane, but on the other hand it's very stable and unlikely to capsize.
 It may not be the boat you choose for blue water sailing or crossing oceans, but it's quite capable for coastal cruising, offering reliable performance near the shore.